ezrastoller/ezrastoller.github.io/_posts/2015-11-15-fraternities.md

 title: Fraternities
 tags: chirp
 ---
 My host brother and I recently went out for burgers.
-Our meal felt quite American, down to the texture of the paper our burgers were wrapped in; the only difference Inca Kola in our hands instead of Coke.
+Our meal felt quite American, down to the paper our burgers were wrapped in; the only difference was the Inca Kola instead of Coke in our hands.

 "You weren't in a fraternity, were you?"